Subdivision Directional Fields: Background

-Note that the commonly used diagonal $M_1$ is a lumped version of the ``correct'' (Galerkin) mass matrix for $1$-forms, integrating over the interpolated linear Whitney forms.
-The reason for using the lumped version is that diagonal matrices are comfortable to work with, especially with regards to solving equations.
-Moreover, interpolated closed (and, as a subset, exact) $1$-forms are piecewise-constant; in that case, $M_1$ is the exact inner product for closed forms in $\mathcal{Z}_1$.
-This is ultimately the reason why the FEM and DEC vertex Laplacians identify.
+Note that the commonly used diagonal $M_1$ is a lumped version of the ``correct'' (Galerkin) mass matrix for $1$-forms, integrating over the interpolated linear Whitney forms~\cite{deGoes:2014}.
+The lumped version results in diagonal matrices that are efficient to work with, especially with regards to solving equations.
+Moreover, interpolated closed (and, as a subset, exact) $1$-forms are piecewise-constant; in that case, the lumped $M_1$ is the correct inner product.
+This is the reason that FEM and DEC vertex Laplacians identify.

-DEC has an advantage over FEM in the sense that it allows for a natural separation between the combinatorial differential operator $d$, and the metric induced by the mass matrices, whereas PCVF spaces do not exhibit this separation.
+DEC has an advantage over FEM in the sense that it allows for a natural separation between the combinatorial differential operator $d$, and the metric encoded in the mass matrices, whereas PCVF spaces do not exhibit this separation.
 This distinction plays an important part in our definition of the subdivision operators.
-However, there is no existing definition for DEC that allows the full generality of $N$-directional fields that FEM admits.